 The trail starting near the summit is called Keonehe‘ehe‘e (Sliding Sands).
 It begins at the 10,023-foot elevation, whereas the other tail, Halemau’u, starts around the 8,000-foot level.

-Many people who are going to camp or stay in the cabins, will drop their car off at the Halemau’u trailhead parking lot and hitch a ride to the summit to begin their hike.
-The reverse parking order can mean a very long hike up the road when it’s near dark!
+Many people who are going to camp or stay in the cabins will drop their car off at the Halemau’u trailhead parking lot and hitch a ride to the summit to begin their hike.
+The reverse parking order can mean a very long hike up the road when it’s nearly dark!

 Walking DOWN the Kaupo Gap trail, mentioned above, ends way around the island’s desolate side.
 This hike is not for the faint of heart since it is so steep.
 You may lose a toenail or two if you’re not prepared.
 But there is glory and profound personal satisfaction in the experience and many have crossed it off their to-do list.
 Once is enough I have heard people say.

 There is just sooooo much to love inside the crater.

 First of all, there’s that magical, sublime spiritual high you will feel as soon as you get there!
 Sacred space and deep, joyful silence.

 The silence is so deafening that it will take you a while to realize the thumping you hear is your own heart!

 Meanwhile, your eyes are bouncing around like a pinball, trying to capture the feast of visual beauty and magnificence – a multi-colored moonscape from millennia of erupting cinder cones.